Royal College of Pathologists: Constitution

 The Royal College of Pathologists is a professional membership organisation, to maintain the standards and reputation of British pathology, through training, assessments, examinations and professional development.
-It is a registered charity and is not a trades union.
-Its 11,000 members work in hospital laboratories, universities and industry worldwide.
+It is a registered charity and is not a trade union.
+Its 13,000 members work in hospital laboratories, universities and industry worldwide.

 History

 The College of Pathologists was founded in 1962, to optimise postgraduate training in the relatively young science of pathology, with its high importance in the diagnostic process, and the increasing range of specialist studies within it.
-The college received its royal charter in 1970 and its Patron is Her Majesty Queen Elizabeth II.
+The college received its royal charter in 1970 and its Patron is King Charles III.

 Training and examinations

 The Fellowship Examination of the Royal College of Pathologists (FRCPath) is the main method of assessment for UK pathology training - evaluation of a candidate's training programme, indicating fitness to practise, whilst also marking the entry into independent practice and the beginning of continuing professional development.
 Upon successful completion, trainees are awarded Fellowship status of the Royal College of Pathologists.

 Fellowship may also be awarded on the basis of submitted published works, though this does not contribute to the award of the Certificate of Completion of Training and is not a mark of eligibility for appointment to a Consultant post or unsupervised practice.

-The college runs a national scheme for overseeing of continued education of pathologists in clinical practice, as well as sponsoring workshops, lectures and courses.
+The College runs a national scheme for overseeing of continued education of pathologists in clinical practice, as well as sponsoring workshops, lectures and courses.